Akuli/jou/doc/toml.md

     toml = parse_toml(some_string)
     if toml.type == TOMLType.Error:
         printf("TOML error on line %d: %s\n", toml.lineno, toml.error_message)
+        # ...or just toml.print() if you don't care how exactly it gets printed
         return 1

     # TODO: use the toml object